 Overview of the Order in Council

 Christ Church Cathedral Reinstatement Limited – the joint venture company delivering the reinstatement of the Christ Church Cathedral – proposed to the Minister that an Order be made under the Christ Church Cathedral Reinstatement Act 2017 (the Act).

 In May 2020, Cabinet gave permission to draft an Order to modify the process for future resource consent applications for reinstatement work on the Christ Church Cathedral.

 - prevent lengthy delays of up to two years and work stoppage, and

 Before a final decision was made to recommend the Order to the Governor-General, the Act required it to be tested robustly.

 The written comment period and Explanation Document

-Pursuant to section 10 of the Act, the Minister invited the public’s written comments on the proposed Order.
+Pursuant to section 10 of the Act, the Minister invited written comments from the public on the proposed Order.

 - an explanation of what the proposal is intended to achieve;